TUW-GEO/yeoda/README.md

 <!-- endSnippet -->

 ### Read raster data by pixel coordinates
-The data cube's `load_by_pixels` allows you to read rasta data from specifying a region of interest in pixels.
+The datacube's `load_by_pixels` allows you to read raster data from specifying a region of interest in pixels.
 It will automatically crop it the requested size and handle tile boundaries.
 The `dtype` parameter determines the data type the function will return, in this case a numpy array (see [numpy](https://numpy.org/) for details).